-It sits at the top of the line and comes in at $2,199.
+It sits at the mid of the line and comes in at $949.
 For the money, it offers a pretty appealing spec from name brands.
-A Shimano groupset, Hed wheels, TRP brakes and Schwalbe tires all come from recognizably quality brands and had us excited to get out on the road less traveled to test it.
+A Shimano groupset, Diamondback’s wheels, Tektro brakes and WTB tires all come from recognizably quality brands and had us excited to get out on the road less traveled to test it.

-Shimano’s great value 105 groupset offers reliably high quality shifting across the huge range of the 1—32 cassette and the 46/36 chainrings.
+Shimano’s Sora groupset offers shifting across the range of the 11—32 cassette and the 46/30 chainrings.

-At first the high gear of a 46×11 looked small, but the combination of the larger tires (700x40c) and the nature of the rides we took this bike on (mostly off road or on dirt roads) meant that we were never left wanting a higher gear.
+At first, the high gear of a 46×30 looked small, but the combination of the larger tires (700x40c) and the nature of the rides we took this bike on (mostly off road or on dirt roads) meant that we were never left wanting a higher gear.

-The wheels promised a lot, Hed wheels are normally associated with bikes that cost 3 or 4 times the price of this one.
-They were solid performers but much improved with the conversion to tubeless.
-Schwalbe’s G- One tires are excellent, but they really come into their own when run at lower pressures for better grip, sadly with inner tubes this isn’t an option as the likelihood of pinch flats is too high.
+The wheels promised a lot.
+They were solid performers but much improved with the conversion to tubeless (if needed).
+WTB Riddler Comp tires are excellent, but they really come into their own when running at lower pressures for better grip, sadly with inner tubes this isn’t an option as the likelihood of pinch flats is too high.

-TRP’s Spyre discs are well known as one of the best cable actuated discs on the market and, at this price, we struggle to think of a better system.
+Tektro Lyra mechanical discs are well known on the market and, at this price, we struggle to think of a better system.
 With the flat mount interface on the Haanjo and Haanjen frames, an upgrade wouldn’t be too costly, but would involve changing out the levers as well.
+If you want, you can upgrade those.
 We’d suggest you just stick with the stock build as it’s fantastic value and plenty of braking power for on and off-road adventures.

 The frame itself has a fairly relaxed geometry, slightly taller and longer than a traditional cyclocross bike.
 This makes for a comfortable ride and a lot of stability.
 The bike handles better off road than many more road-style gravel bikes we have tested, even those of three times the price.